 Revaluation is a long process required by state law, one that will take almost two years to complete between the start of the process and the payment of the first tax bills after the revaluation.
 The Town of Westport asks for patience during this process.

-This process began in the spring of 2014 when the Town of Westport undertook a Request for Proposal to solicit proposals from state certified revaluation firms.
-The company selected was Vision Government Solutions Inc. (Vision) of Northboro, Massachusetts.
-Vision also performed Westport’s revaluations in 2005 and 2010, has been in business for over 30 years, and has performed over one hundred Connecticut revaluations.
-Some of Vision’s senior-most staff will be involved in Westport’s 2015 revaluation.
+This process began in May 2019 when the Town of Westport undertook a Request for Proposal to solicit proposals from state certified revaluation firms.
+The company selected was Vision Government Solutions Inc. (Vision) of Hudson, Massachusetts.
+Vision also performed Westport’s revaluations in 2005, 2010 and 2015.
+They have been in business for over 30 years, and have performed over one hundred Connecticut revaluations.
+Some of Vision’s senior-most staff will be involved in Westport’s 2020 revaluation.

 Phase 1 - Data Collection

-Westport’s 2015 revaluation will be a “Full inspection” type revaluation.
-Westport’s last revaluation in 2010 was a “limited data verification” type revaluation in which historic data was used and data verification was limited to the sales.
-The 2015 revaluation involves revaluation staff visiting most properties in the town to verify exterior structural data and conduct interior inspections.
+Westport’s 2020 revaluation will be a “Data verification” type revaluation.
+Westport’s last revaluation in 2015 was a “Full inspection” type revaluation in which the revaluation staff visited most properties in the town to verify exterior structural data and conduct interior inspections.
+The 2020 revaluation involves revaluation staff viewing sales data properties and properties with building permits and sending out data mailers to homeowners.

-Commencing September 2014, Vision personnel will begin property inspections in various sections of town working between the hours of 8 a.m. and 7 p.m.
-Monday through Saturday.
-This first phase will last for approximately a year.
-Data collectors will wear safety vests with the Vision logo and carry badges identifying them as Vision employees and will carry written documentation from the town stating their affiliation with the project.
-The employees and their vehicles will also be registered with the Westport Police Department and the Assessor’s Office.
-Homeowners are encouraged to ask for this identification prior to admitting anyone into their homes.
+Vision inspectors will wear safety vests and carry badges identifying them as Vision employees and will carry written documentation from the town stating their affiliation with the project.
+Vision employees and their vehicles are registered with the Westport Police Department and the Assessor’s Office.

-Homeowners are reminded that specific questions regarding their current assessment and taxes due should be directed to the Westport Assessor’s Office.
-Vision data collectors are not prepared to answer questions concerning current values or town laws.
-The Vision data collector's sole purpose at the initial property inspection visit is to gather information.
-Actual assessed values and taxes based on those assessed values from this revaluation will be determined later, during the market analysis and valuation phases of this project.
+Homeowners should direct specific questions regarding their current assessment and taxes to the Westport Assessor’s Office.
+Vision inspectors are not prepared to answer questions concerning current values or town laws.
+The Vision inspector's purpose is to verify and gather information.
+2020 values and taxes resulting from this revaluation will be determined later during the valuation phase and after the mill rate is set in 2021.

 Phase 2 - Market Analysis

-A variety of resources are used to analyze the real estate market.
+Varieties of resources are used to analyze the real estate market.
 Appraisal personnel will be analyzing property sales over the course of the past two years to determine which market factors influence property values.
-Once all the data has been collected and reviewed for accuracy, appraisers will determine land values and define neighborhoods, which rate the valuation levels of locations throughout the town as determined by actual market activity.
+Once all the data has been collected and reviewed for accuracy, appraisers will determine land values and define neighborhoods.
+The valuation of locations throughout the town is determined by actual market activity.

 Phase 3 - Valuation